blackb1rd/binancecpp/src/README_MODULAR.md

-# BinaCPP - Modular Structure
+# BinanceCPP - Modular Structure

 ## Overview

-The BinaCPP library has been reorganized into a modular structure for better maintainability and clarity.
+The BinanceCPP library has been reorganized into a modular structure for better maintainability and clarity.
 Each function is now in its own file, organized by API category.

 ## Author Information